Definition of Expletive

 - There are seven chairs around that dining table.

 - It is the director of a company, who maintains the discipline.

-- There’s a time bomb fixed in the middle of hall.
+- There’s a time bomb hidden in the conference hall.

-- It is extreme felicity that makes Samuel reach for another cup of tea.
+- It is extreme bliss that has Samuel reaching for another cup of tea.

 “It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.”

 See, the use of it is was not necessary at the beginning of the sentence, however, it emphasizes the overall impact of this sentence.
 You can see the expletive words in italics.

 Example #2: The Nightingale and the Rose (By Oscar Wilde)